Tuesday, December 31, 2019

 Love,

-Mommy, Mommy, Mommy, Mommy (said in my best Emma Kate impersonation with all the persistence I can muster)
+Mommy, Mommy, Mommy, Mommy (said in my best EK impersonation with all the persistence I can muster)

 Saturday, January 5, 2019